sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 DEFINITION and GOALS OF THE PROJECT

-8. Scope and objetives of the project are ill defined The overall objetive of the project is poorly defined.
+8. Scope and goals of the project are poor defined
+The overall goal of the project is poorly defined.

-9. Scope creep inflates scope
+9. Scope runaway
 Uncontrolled changes and continuous growth of scope.

 10. Over-design: Chase of perfection inflates scope The project team add their own features that aren't in requirements or change requests.

-11. Estimates are inaccurate
+11. Estimations are not accurate
-Inaccurate estimates is a common project risk.
+Inaccurate estimations are a common project risk.

 12. Dependencies are inaccurate
 Dependencies impact the project schedule and costs.
 A wrong dependencies tree, directly impact on the critical path of the